Danish act on implementation in Danish law of the EU Corporate Sustainability Reporting Directive (CSRD)

 Covered companies must apply a double materiality assessment when preparing their sustainability reporting.
 A company must use the double materiality assessment to assess and understand the company’s impact on sustainability matters and to assess and understand how sustainability matters affect the company’s development, performance and position.
 The outcome of the company’s double materiality assessment determines the disclosure requirements that the company must include in its sustainability reporting.

 According to the amended rules in section 99a(1) of the Danish Financial Statements Act, a covered company must include a sustainability report in the management commentary in the annual report.
-The reporting must constitute a separate section in the management commentary.
+The sustainability reporting must constitute a separate section in the management commentary.

-The reporting must include information necessary to understand the company’s impact on sustainability matters and how sustainability matters affect the company’s development, performance and position.
+The sustainability reporting must include information necessary to understand the company’s impact on sustainability matters and how sustainability matters affect the company’s development, performance and position.

-The company must disclose the process it has undertaken to identify the information included in the reporting.
+The company must disclose the process it has undertaken to identify the information included in the sustainability reporting.

 Specific rules on the content of the sustainability report under the Act